Antidepressants

 Yeah, yeah and all those, yeah it’s a tough one.
 I think, you know, no one wants to really declare that they’ve been on, no I mean I’m happy to talk about it but I wouldn’t really want to tell a future employee that I’m on it, employer that I’m on it because I think that’s a negative.

-Although some people had experienced discrimination and prejudice at work, many had been surprised to find that employers, managers and colleagues had been very supportive.
-Some had been offered help from occupational health departments, or were given access to workplace counselling schemes.
-Employers had allowed people to reduce their hours, work flexibly, or gradually return to work on a ‘phased’ basis.
 Colleagues had also often been supportive and helpful.
-Sometimes people found that being open about being on an antidepressant encouraged others to do the same so they had ended up ‘comparing notes’ with people at work.
+Sometimes people found that being open about being on an antidepressant encouraged others to do the same, so they ended up ‘comparing notes’ with people at work.

 Flora’s employers supported her at work when she was taking Seroxat.